mjones25/project-structure/README.md

 **[Create an issue](https://github.com/thegeekprof/project-structure/issues) in this repo with <em>your name</em> and a link to your <em>username.github.io</em> repo by the deadline**.

-Do not wait until 2:59 p.m. to send your URL.
-If you would like confirmation your assignment has been received, be sure to check the "request a delivery receipt" option in Outlook.
+Do not wait until 2:59 p.m. to submit your URL.

 ###Grading